s2eus2on/Svider.js/README.md

 	    cursor:default;
 	}

-## JavaScript
+### JavaScript
 You shouldn't have to initialize on your own unless you want to pass in your own configuration.
 Here's how you would do that - for example, to disable swipe controls.
 When customizing a Svider, add the "custom" class so that Svider.js doesn't automatically initialize your Svider before you get the chance to.

-** Javascript code **
+**Javascript code - only when customizing defaults**

 	$("#mySvider").svider("init",function(){"swipe":false});

-** HTML for this example **
+**HTML - don't forget .custom**

 	<div class='svider custom'> . . . </div>

-# Customization options
+## Customization options

-The easiest way to customize a Svider is simply to add one of the following as a class on the .svider element.
-For example, `<div class='svider autoplay clickToFocus autocenter'>. . .</div>` would create an autoplaying Svider which is centered on the page and allows you to click non-active panels to activate them.
-(In addition to any navigational elements, and swiping, which is enabled by default.)
+Even easier than calling .svider dynamically is to add a class on the .svider element.
+For example, `<div class='svider autoplay clickToFocus autocenter'>. . .</div>` would create an autoplaying Svider which is centered on the page and allows you to select a panel by clicking a non-active panel.

 * **autosize** - Automatically adjusts the height of your slider, in case different panels have different heights
 * **autoplay** - Automatically cycles through panels